denisecase/ccsc-service-vp/README.md

 One minor wrinkle is that if a fall conference is scheduled on or after November 8, then the in-cooperation agreement cannot be completed so far in advance.
 This is because of the dating of our insurance policy.
-CCSC has an annual insurance policy that renews each year on 11/8.
+CCSC has an annual insurance policy that renews each year on November 8.
 And we are not billed for it until September.
-As a result, if there are any fall conferences held on or after 11/8, you would not be able to complete the in-cooperation until September.
+As a result, if there are any fall conferences held on or after November 8, you would not be able to complete the in-cooperation until September.
 The Treasurer (currently Brian Hare) should send you the latest proof-of-insurance.